get-convex/fullstack-bench/tasks/002-files_app/TASK.md

   or child, or click into a child.
 If the path points to a file, this shows the file viewer, which shows the file's content and has an action to edit the file.
 - `/groups/[groupId]` - Group view listing the group's members.

-supabase-------------------------------------------------------------------------------

-# Task

-The app currently only uses in-memory state management, and we'd like to fill out the backend for this app using Supabase.
-Read the guidelines for using Supabase in the cursor rules.

-Please...

-1. Set up the tables for storing the app's data model.
-Pause and ask me to set up schema in the Supabase dashboard if needed, and I will do it for you.
-2. Query and modify these tables from the UI.
-3. Make sure that all changes are reflected immediately in the UI without a refresh, even if they've happened in another browser.

-convex-------------------------------------------------------------------------------

-# Task

-The app currently only uses in-memory state management, and we'd like to fill out the backend for this app using Convex.
-Read the guidelines for writing apps on Convex in the cursor rules.

-Please...

-1. Set up the tables for storing the app's data model.
-Do NOT modify the built in authentication tables.
-2. Write queries and mutations for reading and writing the appropriate data.
-3. Wire in these endpoints into the app's UI.

-final notes-------------------------------------------------------------------------

 You MUST implement all authorization rules, and it is UNACCEPTABLE for users to be able to read or write state that they don't have access to.